 Mantis Shrimps pack the fastest punch on earth and see a color spectrum beyond our imagination.
 Their compound eyes have inspired the development of sensors with biomedical applications, including early diagnosis of cancerous tissue – see Bioinspired Polarization Imaging Sensors.
-Some of the field work for that paper was carried out at the Lizard Island Research Station by Viktor Gruev and his group.
+Some of the field work for that paper was carried out at the Lizard Island Research Station.

 There are lots of amazing Mantis Shrimp videos on YouTube.
-We provide a selection below, with an indication of the viewing time required (minutes:seconds).
+We provide three below, with an indication of the viewing time required (minutes:seconds).
 This True Facts video (4:0) provides an entertaining introduction.
 If you are not yet familiar with these extraordinary creatures, prepare to be amazed!

 The Mantis Shrimp is a class of crustacean called stomatopods.
-There are over 100 stomatopod species found on the Great Barrier Reef, including 15 listed in the Lizard Island Field Guide.
+There are over 100 stomatopod species found on the Great Barrier Reef, including those listed in the Lizard Island Field Guide.

 Mike Bok and his colleagues have recently published Biological Sunscreens, a paper on stomatopod’s extraordinary ultraviolet vision.
 It is based on field work at Lizard Island.
 Here is Mike’s short (1:19) video on the eye movements of odontodactylus scyllarus a.k.a.
 Harlequin Mantis Shrimp: